Table of Contents

 Natural Conduits: Rivers and Coastlines as Highways

 Rivers and coastlines have historically served as arteries of trade, communication, and cultural exchange.
-They reduce transportation costs and enable the movement of goods and people over long distances.
-Control over these waterways often translates into significant economic and strategic advantages.
+By reducing transportation costs and enabling the movement of goods and people over long distances, these geographic features have been crucial in shaping economic development and geopolitical influence.
+Control over key waterways often translates into significant economic and strategic advantages, making them focal points of both cooperation and contention.

 The Nile River